 If you fancy a night of takeaway, then It’s Mirchi will hit the spot.
 They offer a generous selection of Indian dishes made with organic vegetarian and vegan ingredients.

-A Night Out on The Town
+A Night Out On The Town

-Alternatively, this article on “Nightlife in Brisbane: where to drink, dance and party” on Visit Brisbane’s website outlines other entertainment options including live music venues, dance clubs, and alternative clubs.
+Alternatively, this article on “Nightlife in Brisbane: where to drink, dance and party” on Visit Brisbane’s website outlines other entertainment options, including live music venues, dance clubs, and alternative clubs.

-Every Season is Patio Season
+Every Season Is Patio Season

 Thanks to great weather, Brisbane boasts a great selection of outdoor patios and rooftop bars that make it all that more enjoyable to go out in the city.
 The Stock Exchange, or “the Stocky” as the locals refer to it, has always been one of our favourites, but there are many others worth crossing off this list of Rooftop bars in Brisbane.